 02 of 15

-When we say that elderflower is the perfect pairing for Champagne, we really do mean it.
-The French pear martini is another shining example and it's a fantastic brunch cocktail, though it's also a nice addition to a summer dinner party.
+The French pear martini is another shining example of mixing St. Germain with Champagne, and it's a fantastic brunch cocktail, though it's also a nice addition to a summer dinner party.

 It's another three-ingredient recipe, though this time the sparkling wine-elderflower combo is accented with a pear-infused vodka.
 The delicate flavor is refreshing and should be considered essential to your elderflower experience.